News

 I expect the preprint for this work to be available on arXiv early 2026.

-December 14, 2024 — Inverse Days
+Inverse Days

 I had a fantastic time at Inverse Days in Oulu, Finland, where I presented our work on Semialgebraic Neural Networks.
 This was my first opportunity to travel internationally for an academic conference, and it was an absolute joy.
-I have the dubious distinction of being technically undefeated in the sport of walrus wrestling, with a record of 0–0 and 1 withdrawal due to a comical amount of bleeding.

-Conference extracurriculars aside, it was great to finally meet mathematicians whose work I have read and learned from, including Mikko Salo and Samuli Siltanen.
+It was great to finally meet mathematicians whose work I have read and learned from, including Mikko Salo and Samuli Siltanen.
 Also, the young researchers I met made me feel welcome beyond anything I expected.
 I hope this was just the first of many visits to see my friends and collaborators in Finland.